dastgerdi/Simple-Address-Book/README.md

 ## Folders

-web --- Contains all codes for the web application \n db  --- Contains database and tablese queries plus sample data
+web --- Contains all codes for the web application

+db  --- Contains database and tablese queries plus sample data